NikitaRyabtsev2004/NikitaRyabtsev2004/README.md

 ---

 My name is Nikita Ryabtsev.
-I'm a skilled frontend developer and junior graduate specialist with a strong passion for creating modern, interactive, and visually appealing web applications.
+I'm a skilled fullstack developer and junior graduate specialist with a strong passion for creating modern, interactive, and visually appealing web applications.

 I have a good eye for design and interface logic, often combining front-end skills with tools like **Figma**, **Photoshop**, and **GIMP** to create complete UI/UX flows.